DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "run", "table.query.sql", "--output=silent", "--save", "query_result=berlin_journals", "table=value:my_first_table", "query=\"select Label, JournalType from data where City=\'Berlin\'\"", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}, max_height=240) }}

 Here we've also used the ``--output=silent`` option, since we've seen that result before.

-It looks like saving our result worked, we can check by letting *kiara* 'explain' to us the data that is stored under 'berlin_journals':
+From looking at the output, it seems that saving our result has worked.
+We can make sure by letting *kiara* 'explain' to us the data that is stored under the alias 'berlin_journals':

 {{ cli("kiara", "data", "explain", "berlin_journals", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}, max_height=240) }}